(Delhi, Jaipur, Ranthambore, Agra)

 Relax and enjoy an airport transfer in a private vehicle, with driver, and English-speaking assistant.

 Meet your driver for a private transfer to Jaipur.
-(258 Kms/5.5 Hrs)
+The drive takes approximately 5 and half hours.

-You'll join others to Rajasthan's first Project Tiger reserve, spread over 392 sq. km, and named after the 1,000 year old fort which stands in the park.
-Game viewing for tigers is often successful, and the park is also home to sambhar, cheetah, wild boar, leopard, sloth bear, jackal, and hyena among others.
+Join a Tiger Tracking Safari to Rajasthan's first Project Tiger reserve, spread over 392 square kilometers.
+The park is named after the 1,000 year old fort which stands within the reserve.
+Game viewing for tigers is often successful.
+The park is also home to sambhars, cheetahs, wild boars, leopards, sloth bears, jackals, and hyenas among others.

-The 13th century Ranthambore Fort is in the midst of the jungle, and features the palaces of Toran Dwar, Mahadeo Chhatri, Sameton KiHaveli, 32-pillard Chhatri, Mosque & the Ganesh Temple.
+The 13th century Ranthambore Fort is in the midst of the jungle, and features the palaces of Toran Dwar, Mahadeo Chhatri and Sameton KiHaveli.
+Within the fort you will also find the 32-pillar Chhatri, a mosque and the Ganesh Temple.

-Meet your driver for a private transfer to Agra via Fatehpur Sikri.
-Total travel time approximately 6 hrs.
+Meet your driver for a private transfer to Agra.
+The drive takes approximately 6 hours.

 The Claridges, New Delhi is a seamless blend of old-world charm and modern day amenities.
 The flagship property of The Claridges Hotels and Resorts, located in Lutyen’s Delhi offers its guests close proximity to the business districts and entertainment hubs of the city.
 The Claridges is situated near the New Delhi Train Station, domestic airport and the international airport.
 Gracious Indian hospitality enwrapped in traditional values graces discerning travelers from around the world at The Claridges, New Delhi.
 Dine in elegance at any of the onsite restaurants, serving a variety of delicious dishes.
 The bar provides the ideal setting for you to relax with a refreshing cocktail.
 Leisure facilities include a health club, swimming pool, tennis court and shopping arcade.